Kurdish population of Nashville

-The single largest community in the United States of ethnic Kurds exists is in Nashville, Tennessee.
+The single largest community in the United States of ethnic Kurds exists in Nashville, Tennessee.
 This enclave is often called "Little Kurdistan" and is located in South Nashville.
-The majority of Nashville's "Little Kurdistan" comes from Iraqi Kurdistan, however there are sizeable communities of Kurds from Syria, Iraq, Iran, and Turkey.
-It has been estimated that there are 15,000 Kurds living in Nashville.
+The majority of Nashville's "Little Kurdistan" comes from Iraqi Kurdistan, however there are sizeable communities of Kurds from Syria, Iran, and Turkey.
+It has been estimated that there are 15,000 Kurds living in Nashville, although more recent estimates place the number at around 20,000, the largest in the country.

 Population and demographics

 It is estimated that there are 15,000 Kurds in Nashville.
-However, the US Census does not take official data on the number of Kurds living in the United States.
+However, the US census does not take official data on the number of Kurds living in the United States.
 In the 1990s, the Office of Refugee Resettlement (ORR) fingered Nashville as a center of resettlement and issued them federal funding to resettle the Kurds who came to Nashville.
 Nashville has since become a hub of refugee resettlement for other communities as well.

 History

 Following the breakup of the Ottoman Empire, the Kurdish people were separated into many nation-states.
-While Kurds are in Iran, Turkey, and Syria, the majority of Kurdish population in Nashville is Iraqi.
+While Kurds are in Iran, Turkey, and Syria, the majority of Nashville's Kurdish population is Iraqi.

 Iraq

 The Kurdish portion of Iraq is oil-rich and much of the strife between the Iraqis and Kurds has been regarding this issue.
 This reached its epoch during Saddam Hussein's reign in the 1980s who started the anfal campaign.
 Iraq began this campaign to stop the Iraqi Kurds from aiding Iran in a war between the countries.
-This, however, changed into a genocide which killed 50,000-100,000 Kurds.
+This, however, changed into a genocide which killed 50,000–100,000 Kurds.
 During this genocide, 3,000 to 4,000 Kurdish towns were destroyed, and 1.5 million Kurds were displaced.
 The American-led Gulf War restored peace to the Kurds after Resolution 688 of the UN established a no-fly zone.
 Moreover, the Gulf War, as covered by Western media outlets such as CNN, led to the "Kurdish Question" becoming a global issue.
 While the coverage was originally focused on the Iraqi treatment of the Kurds, CNN covered Turkish military's treatment as well which was negatively received.

 Waves of immigration

 The majority of Kurdish immigration happened following Saddam Hussein's genocide in the anfal campaign.
-Somewhere between 750 to 3000 people came during this largest wave but likely the lower end of that range.
+Somewhere between 750 and 3000 people came during this largest wave but likely the lower end of that range.
 There were two other waves of Kurdish immigration to Nashville that preceded this were during the First and Second Iraqi-Kurdish conflicts in the 1970s.